Index theory of hypoelliptic operators on Carnot manifolds: The pseudodifferential calculus of van Erp-Yuncken

-We give some examples of Heisenberg operators.
-As will become apparent later on, we are in some of the examples mainly interested in properties of the principal symbol so in light of Proposition \ref{surjecofsymbosl} it will in these cases suffice to describe the operator on a Carnot-Lie group in order to generate Heisenberg operators on Carnot manifolds. \\
+We give some examples of Carnot operators.
+As will become apparent later on, we are in some of the examples mainly interested in properties of the principal symbol so in light of Proposition \ref{surjecofsymbosl} it will in these cases suffice to describe the operator on a Carnot-Lie group in order to generate Carnot operators on Carnot manifolds. \\